 The beach is the primary draw here.
 It is long, clean and bordered by private homes and vacation rentals.
 Ocean Front Park, which is near the 700 foot long fishing pier, has a boardwalk and an attractive open air pavilion.
 Restaurants specialize in seafood, but Italian and BBQ places are here, too.
 Specialty stores cater to shoppers looking for beachwear, ice cream, coffee and more.
 Daily fishing charters set sail in search of blue marlin and yellowfin tuna.
 Festivals include a chowder cookoff, a car show, a surfing event and more.
-Nearby Fort Fisher State Recreation Park has pristine stretches of beach and is home to more than a dozen endangered species.
+Nearby Fort Fisher State Recreation Park, also known as the South End, allows 4-wheel drive vehicles, has pristine stretches of beach and is home to more than a dozen endangered species.

 Neighborhoods are compact.
 Many homes sit on stilts, have two stories and double balconies.

 Percentage of Population Age 45 or Better: 60%

 Median Home Price: $650,000

 Climate: This area has hot, humid summers with temperatures in 80s and 90s and mild winters with temperatures in 40s, 50s and 60s.
 On average, it receives 52 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Wilmington has several hospitals that accept Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Wilmington has several hospitals that are accredited.

 Public Library: No